 What we’re referring to, of course, is cannabidiol (CBD).
-It’s one of several non-psychoactive chemicals (cannabinoids) found in all variations of the cannabis plant.
-For the longest time, this particular cannabinoid and its health advantages eluded users and researchers alike.
-Now, we know it so well that companies everywhere have been able to isolate and breed certain plants to yield CBD with comparatively little to no THC – the chemical responsible for getting people high.
+It’s one of several non-intoxicating compounds (cannabinoids) found in all variations of the cannabis plant.
+For the longest time, this particular cannabinoid and its effects eluded users and researchers alike.
+Now, we know it so well that companies everywhere have been able to isolate and breed certain plants to yield CBD with comparatively little to no THC – the compound responsible for getting people high.

 So what makes CBD so special?
 Well, its effects differ significantly from that of THC to the point where certain products containing CBD aren’t considered controlled substances.
 This is great news, because it makes the product accessible to those who can benefit from it.

 Whether you have a prescription or not, you might be wondering if – like THC – CBD will get you high.
 The simple answer here is “no.” While that might be a buzzkill (no pun intended) if you’re looking for a typical cannabis experience, it’s great news for those with certain conditions who don’t need or want the psychoactive effects of THC.

 Although we’ve answered the burning question here, it can’t hurt to take a look at why CBD doesn’t get you high.

 THC vs CBD